 - support to fully equip 20 mobile diagnostic laboratories for the National Health Laboratory Service (NHLS) in South Africa

 Canada’s WTRP is committed to health-security collaboration and to identifying new partnerships and innovations to strengthen global health security.
+In 2023, the WTRP is spearheading efforts to implement the Signature Initiative to Mitigate Biological Threats in Africa, to launch a Grand Challenge for Sustainable Laboratories and to support Ukraine to mitigate threats posed by Russia’s invasion.

-- To address serious proliferation threats resulting from the Ebola outbreak in West Africa (2014-2015), Canada has provided biological laboratories and biobanks to Nigeria (Lagos State) and Sierra Leone, to help strengthen capabilities across West Africa to prevent, detect and respond to outbreaks of infectious diseases – whether naturally-occurring, accidental or deliberate (such as bioterrorism).
+- To address serious proliferation threats resulting from the Ebola outbreak in West Africa (2014-2015), Canada provided biological laboratories and biobanks to Nigeria (Lagos State) and Sierra Leone, to help strengthen capabilities across West Africa to prevent, detect and respond to outbreaks of infectious diseases – whether naturally-occurring, accidental or deliberate (such as bioterrorism).

 - Canada has established a strong and effective partnership with ASEAN to mitigate a diverse range of biological threats that pose serious risks to the security and safety of its member countries, the broader region, and to Canada and Canadians.
+This Mitigation of Biological Threats in the ASEAN Region is a prominent component of Canada’s Indo-Pacific Strategy.

 - Canada National Statement to the United Nations Security Council Open VTC on Pandemics and Security (July 2, 2020)